How Big Oil Misled The Public Into Believing Plastic Would Be Recycled

 On the other hand, new plastic is cheap.
 It's made from oil and gas, and it's almost always less expensive and of better quality to just start fresh.

 All of these problems have existed for decades, no matter what new recycling technology or expensive machinery has been developed.
+In all that time, less than 10 percent of plastic has ever been recycled.
 But the public has known little about these difficulties.

 It could be because that's not what they were told.